Identifiable Energy-based Representations: An Application to Estimating Heterogeneous Causal Effects: Model

-Perhaps surprisingly, the modelling strategy above does not overly decrease the model complexity. \Cref{prop:approx} verifies the universal approximation capability of the partially randomized EBM.
-The proof is attained by showing that $\mathcal{P}(\beta_j)$ satisfies the conditions in the Stone-Weierstrass theorem when $f_{\theta}$ is a simple neural network.
+\end{proposition} Perhaps surprisingly, the randomization strategy above does not overly decrease the model complexity. \Cref{prop:approx} verifies the universal approximation capability of the partially randomized EBM.
+The proof is attained by showing that $\mathcal{P}(\beta_j)$ satisfies the conditions in the Stone-Weierstrass approximation theorem.
 The proofs of all the propositions can be found in \Cref{sect:proof}.